 The law blog of Gregory H. Shill

-Greg’s scholarship focuses on corporate and securities law and contracts.
-His work has been published in the UCLA Law Review (forthcoming), the Tulane Law Review, the Harvard International Law Journal, and the Harvard Journal of Law & Public Policy.
-He holds a J.D. from Harvard Law School, a B.A. from Columbia, and an M.A. from the Jewish Theological Seminary.
+Gregory H. Shill is an Associate Professor of Law at the University of Iowa College of Law.
+His scholarship and teaching focus on corporate law, corporate governance, contracts, securities regulation, and law and economic geography.
+His work has been published in the UCLA Law Review, the Tulane Law Review, the Harvard International Law Journal, and the Harvard Journal of Law & Public Policy, and cited by courts, scholars, and practitioners.
+He holds a J.D. from Harvard Law School and a B.A. from Columbia University.